shotgunsoftware/tk-toolchain/README.md

 ## `tk-config-update`

-This is an internal tool that allows the Toolkit team to easily update a configuration whenever a new version of an bundle is tagged on a repository on Github.
+This is an internal tool that allows the Toolkit team to easily update a configuration whenever a new version of a bundle is tagged on a repository on Github.
 By default, the changes are not pushed back to the origin.
 Adding `--push-changes` will push the changes back to the origin.

 ```
 Toolkit Configuration Update